Ozone Depleting Substances (ODS) phase out in the Cook Islands

 The idea here is that if HCFC based equipment is banned there won’t be an increase of HCFC imports, it will just be the servicing of existing units that will come to the end of their life most likely by 2020.
 In addition to this, a survey of household refrigerators showed that already 94.1% of those households surveyed are already non HCFC based.

-From the 29th November to the 1st of December 2011, a customs training took place in order to train Customs officers to identify and monitor ozone depleting substances and also methods of smuggling.
+Ongoing customs training is in order to train Customs officers to identify and monitor ozone depleting substances and also methods of smuggling.
 There is some concern with the upcoming HCFC Phase out, that smuggling will start to occur.

 NES – National Ozone Unit